March 8, 2022

 Yes, I still had 3000’ of vertical gain left to tackle.
 But this task was totally doable!!
 I just needed to continue slowly and steadily putting one foot in front of the other.

 And with that internal pep talk complete, I filtered some water from the lovely creek I’d just crossed.
-Then I ate a calorie-dense snack (second breakfast donuts!) and went off to find the pit toilet (which was completely out of TP) before heading back to the trail to make more miles.
+Then I ate a calorie-dense “second breakfast” of donuts before wandering off to find the campground’s pit toilet (which was completely out of TP).

 NO NEW BLADDER

 The next 4.4 miles up to Manning Camp were a bit slower than the preceding ones up to Grass Shack.
-While the trail was still well-graded, it was becoming noticeably steeper.
+The trail through the national park was still well-graded, but it was becoming noticeably steeper.

 Luckily it wasn’t as exposed as some of the other climbs I’ve done thus far.
 The switchbacks were often even covered with trees that provided some temporary shade from the midday sun.